Adventure Kokoda Blog

 Mapping the Kokoda TrailScore 0%Score 0%

 ”Kokoda Trail’ was the offical name of the waritme tracks between Owers’ Corner and Kokoda gazetted by the PNG Government in 1972 (PNG Government Gazette No. 88 of 12 October 1972, page 1362, column 2.
 Notice 1972/28 refers).
 The gazetted area extends to 10 metres either side of the Trail.
-It is also the name of the Battle Honour, awarded to the Papuan Infantry Battalion and the 10 Australian battalions who fought in the Kokoda campaign, by the Commonwealth Battles Nomenclature Committee in 1953.
+It is also the name of the official Battle Honour, awarded to the Papuan Infantry Battalion and the 10 Australian battalions who fought in the Kokoda campaign, by the Commonwealth Battles Nomenclature Committee in 1953.

 The lack of an accurate topographic map of the Kokoda Trail was a vital gap when we pioneered trekking along it in the early 1990s.
 The only topographic map available was a 1:100,000-scale Army Survey Corps map published in 1984.
 However, the map scale and rugged terrain enabled plotting positions with a prismatic compass.